-Purchasing actions are actions that strongly signal the prospect is ready to further a conversation that could lead to future revenue.
+Purchasing Actions are actions that strongly signal the prospect is ready to further a conversation that could lead to future revenue.
 These often include phone calls and forms that request a personal response.

-• Purchasing Action: A phone call
+Purchasing Action: A phone call

-For businesses looking to increase sales sooner rather than later, there is nothing better than a call on the phone.
-This gives your expert sales team the opportunity to actually close the client.
+For a business that makes its sales by closing leads, there is nothing better than a call on the phone.
+This gives your expert sales team the opportunity to actually close the sale.
 For nearly every business that has a sales process, this is the most valuable lead and should be the most heavily promoted website conversion.

-• Purchasing Action: A form requesting a personal response
+Purchasing Action: A form requesting a personal response

-While these don't actually connect the visitor to the sales team, it's the next best thing.
+While these don't actually connect the visitor to the salesperson, it's the next best thing.
 This is a request from the visitor for more information about their personal needs, and they want it to be provided by a person on your team.
-It's not nearly as valuable as a phone call, but it is the beginning of a conversation with your sales team and is a Purchasing action.
+It's not nearly as valuable as a phone call, but it is the beginning of a conversation with your sales team and is a Purchasing Action.